opatiny/chemexper-internship-workbook/projects/bioreactor/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 Two other databases contain data aggregated by hours and day.
 They are called `bioreactors_hour` and `bioreactors_day`.

-Warning: The field name "weightSinceLast" is a typo mistake!
+**Warning:** The field name "weightSinceLast" is a typo mistake!
 It should have been "waitSinceLast".

+One last database called `bioreactors_debug` is used to store the debug messages of the past month.

 ### Continuous queries